How to get your stimulus check faster by direct deposit

 Q. What if I’ve closed my bank account since receiving my refund?

-A. Your payment will be rejected, and the IRS will send your stimulus payment by U.S. mail to the address they have on file for you.
+A. Your payment will be rejected, and your bank must return the payment to the IRS.

 Q. Why am I getting locked out of the Get My Payment tool?

 A. It may be due to what information you’re providing.
-Generally, you need to use the information from your most recent return, either tax year 2018 or 2019.
-However, if the IRS hadn’t processed your 2019 return by early April, you should use your 2018 tax return information.
+Generally, you need to use the information from your 2019 return.
 Additionally, be sure your address matches what was on your return.
 If you’re married and filed a joint return, you can use the Social Security number and date of birth from either spouse.

 Q. I see that my stimulus payment is being sent to my IRA.
 I’ve already maxed out my contributions.
 What can I do?